UNCLASSIFIED (U)

 d.
 (U) Work Experience:

-(1) (U) No Labor Certification: The labor certification requirement of INA 212(a)(5) does not apply to applicants applying as DV immigrants.
+(1) (U) No Labor Certification: The labor certification requirement of INA 212(a)(5) does not apply to applicants applying for DVs.
 However, applicants who do not meet the education requirement must meet the work experience requirement of two years of experience in an occupation which requires at least two years training or experience within the five years immediately before visa application or be able to meet the requirement before the end of the fiscal year in which the applicant was selected.
-If the applicant does not meet this requirement at the interview, then the applicant is not eligible as a DV immigrant under INA 203(c)(2).
+If the applicant does not meet this requirement at the interview, then the applicant is not eligible for DV under INA 203(c)(2).
 Accordingly, the proper basis for refusing the case is under INA 203(c).
-If the requirement is met before the end of the fiscal year and visas are still available for the region, you may overcome the refusal.
+If the requirement is met before the end of the fiscal year and visas are still available for the region, you may overcome the refusal:

 (a) (U) You must be satisfied that the applicant has met the work experience requirement.
 If you are not satisfied that the applicant has met the work experience requirement, but you believe the applicant may be able to provide additional evidence that would satisfy the applicant's burden, INA 221(g) is the appropriate ground for refusal.
 You may request that the applicant provide evidence that addresses this requirement; for example, letters from trainers or employers giving the name, address, and title of the trainer or employer, as well as a description of the training received or experience of the applicant; resumes; or examples of previous work product.